Tabby cat: Orange tabby

 The orange tabby, also commonly called red or ginger tabby, is a color-variant of the above patterns, having pheomelanin (O allele) instead of eumelanin (o allele).
 Though generally a mix of orange and white, the ratio between fur color varies, from a few orange spots on the back of a white cat to a completely orange coloring with no white at all.
-The orange areas can be darker or lighter spots or stripes, but the white is nearly always solid and usually appears on the underbelly, paws, chest, and muzzle.
+The orange areas may appear as darker or lighter spots or stripes, but the white is nearly always solid and usually appears on the underbelly, paws, chest, and muzzle.

-The face markings are reminiscent of the mackerel or classic tabby and, with orange/white, inclusion of a white spot on the face that covers the mouth, coming to a point around the forehead.
+The face markings are reminiscent of the mackerel or classic tabby, distinguished by its orange and white color pattern and the white spot on its face that covers the mouth, coming to a point around the forehead.
 Because a masking gene is present on white fur, its inclusion is often asymmetrical, leading to more or less white fur on each paw or side of the face.

-Roughly 75% of ginger cats are male.
+Due to sex-linked inheritance of the O gene, roughly 75% of ginger cats are male.
 Male cats with the gene for orange can be either X°Y ginger or X-Y black or non-ginger tabby.
 Females with the gene have three possibilities: X-X- black or non-ginger tabby, X°X° ginger, and X-X° tortoiseshell, thus male cats cannot be tortoiseshell unless they have two X chromosomes.